armno/blog/content/post/rename-angular-component/index.md

 However, it can be a bit cumbersome when I have to.

 With help from VSCode, and some manual tasks, this is how I rename an Angular component.
-Maybe it's not the best way but at least it works.
+Maybe it's not the best way but at least it works most of the time.
+And if you have a better solution, please let me know.

 This post is based on `@angular/cli 8.2.2`.